noelarinze/noelarinze/README.md

 ### 👩‍💻 About Me

-- 👀  I’m a Data Analyst and Business Intelligence Specialist passionate about turning raw data into impactful insights.
+-  I’m a Product Analyst and Business Intelligence Specialist passionate about turning raw data into impactful insights.
-- 💼 I work with tools like Power BI, Excel, SQL, and Python to solve real business problems.
+-  I work with tools like Power BI, Excel, SQL, and Python to solve real business problems.
-- 📊 I enjoy building interactive dashboards, cleaning complex datasets, and uncovering patterns that drive smart decisions.
+-  I enjoy building interactive dashboards, cleaning complex datasets, and uncovering patterns that drive smart decisions.
-- 🌍 Currently exploring opportunities to work on data-driven projects that make a difference.
+- Currently exploring opportunities to work on data-driven projects that make a difference.
-- 💬 Ask me about **Data Analysis**, **Python**, **SQL**, or **Business strategy**
+-  Ask me about **Data Analysis**, **Python**, **SQL**, or **Business strategy**
-- 🧠 Strong interest in hospitality analytics, market trends, and public health data.
+-  Strong interest in hospitality analytics, market trends, and public health data.
-- 📫 Here's how to reach me- 📫 [LinkedIn: Noel Arinze](https://www.linkedin.com/in/arinze-noel-egwu-094178328/)
+-  Here's how to reach me- 📫 [LinkedIn: Noel Arinze](https://www.linkedin.com/in/arinze-noel-egwu-094178328/)
-- 😄 Pronouns: He/Him
+-  Pronouns: He/Him

  ---